When you first start planning your wedding, it may be overwhelming to know where to begin.

 The first thing to do is to determine your wedding budget.
 The budget will determine EVERYTHING else about the wedding planning process.

-According to The Knot’s Real Wedding Study (conducted by their parent-company, XO Group Inc.) in 2017 only 10% of couples paid for the wedding by themselves. (my husband and I were a part of this unfortunate few…)
+According to 2017 The Knot’s Real Wedding Study (conducted by their parent-company, XO Group Inc.) only 10% of couples paid for the wedding by themselves. (my husband and I were a part of this unfortunate few…)

-If you are one of the 90% of couples that have assistance paying for their wedding, it’s a good idea to start by creating a list of everyone involved in your wedding budget, then asking them for the amount they plan to contribute.
+If you are one of the 90% of couples that have assistance paying for their wedding, it’s a good idea to start by creating a list of everyone involved in your wedding budget.
+Next, you’ll ask them for the amount they plan to contribute.

 Step 1: Add up the amount of money contributed from all parties to get your total wedding budget.